Comet-App/rn-boilerplate/README.md

 Include a table of contents to help readers quickly find the information they need.
 This could include things like:

-- Installation
+- Pre-requisites installations
 - Setup
 - Run
-- Contributing
-- License
+- Screenshot

-## Installation
+## Pre-requisites installations

 **Step 1: Node setup (using [nvm](https://github.com/nvm-sh/nvm))**